1kohei1/sd-scheduler/memo.md

 - [x] Check if selected presentation time range is already taken by someone
 - [x] Display selected presentation time in the calendar
 - [ ] Support faculties to be displayed in EE/CS schedule (v3)
-- [ ] Improve the group import process.
-Thinking admin faculty gives me the group spreadsheet and I modify them to the format I specify. (v3)
-- [ ] Admin faculties can send spreadsheet of groups from groups page
 - [ ] Upload presentation materials (v2)
 - [ ] Add validation to object id existence (Middleware for that: https://github.com/CampbellSoftwareSolutions/mongoose-id-validator) (v3)
 - [x] Display scheduled presentations